-It should be noted that there is a requirement for pharmaceutical companies to notify the Danish Health and Medicines Authority cf. ORDER No. 794 of 15 July 2008.
+There is a requirement for pharmaceutical companies to notify the Danish Health and Medicines Authority cf. section 43a(1) Medicines Act.
 More information on this is available on the Danish Health and Medicines Authority's (formerly the Danish Medicines Agency) website.